-There are five main types of tea along with a few other categories:
+There are six main types of tea along with a few other categories:

 • White Tea

-White tea undergoes the least amount of processing.
-You could say it is most like the original tea leaf.
+White tea (白茶) undergoes the least amount of processing and is a lightly oxidized tea.
+Due to the sparing 2-step processing, tea leaves remain as close as possible to their original state.
 White teas possess a very delicate flavor and a smooth mouthfeel.
 Silver Needle Tea is one of the most popular white teas.

 • Green Tea

-Green teas undergo the slightest oxidation of all types.
+Green teas (绿茶) is the only unoxidized tea among the other types.
 It's best to brew most green teas at a low temperature to preserve their freshness and avoid bitter taste.
 The popular Japanese powdered tea, matcha, is also green tea.
 The taste is refreshing and slightly grassy.

 • Yellow Tea

-Yellow tea is a rare tea category with few variations within it.
-The taste is quite similar to that of green tea, however more mellow and less grassy.
-Not many farmers know how to make this tea type, so we, unfortunately, consider it a disappearing tea type nowadays.
+Yellow tea (黄茶) is a rare tea category with few variations within it.
+The taste is fresh and mellow, without grassy notes.
+Not many farmers know how to make this tea type, so we, unfortunately, consider it a disappearing tea type nowadays. • Oolong Tea.

 • Oolong Tea

-Oolongs are semi-oxidized teas.
+Oolongs (乌龙) are semi-oxidized teas.
 During production, farmers shake, bruise and then roll the tea leaves, which brings out oils trapped in leaves and results in a rich taste.
-Some oolongs are lightly oxidized and more similar to green teas.
-While others, the highly oxidized ones, are dark and robust.
-Then, the oolong tea taste resembles black tea more.
+Some oolongs are lightly oxidized and closer to green teas.
+Others, the highly oxidized ones, are dark and robust.
+Their taste tends more to black tea.
 Oolong teas undergo various stages of roasting, which results in a unique and very comforting taste.
-Most oolongs are produced in Fujian, Guangdong, and Taiwan.
+Oolongs generally come from Fujian, Guangdong, and Taiwan.

 • Black Tea (Hong Cha)

-What we call black tea in the West is red tea (hong cha) in the East.
-Black tea is a highly oxidized tea with a mellow and sweet flavor.
+What we call black tea in the West is red tea (hong cha 红茶) in the East.
+Black tea is a fully oxidized tea with a mellow and sweet flavor.
 We can brew black teas at high water temperatures.
-Lapsang Souchong is an ancient black tea.
-The forefather of all black tea, some might say.
-Lapsang Souchong has an intense smoky taste since farmers smoke it over pinewood.
+Lapsang Souchong is an ancient black tea with an intense smoky profile since farmers smoke it over pinewood.
 Today many types of black tea exist, including Non-Smoky Lapsang Souchong.

-Black tea is the popular tea in the West.
-Most black teas were exported from China because they didn't go bad over lengthy ship journeys and still retained a pleasant taste.
-Unlike green teas, which don't stay fresh as long.
+Black tea is a popular tea in the West.
+Most black teas were exported from China because they didn't go bad over lengthy ship journeys.
+Unlike green teas, which don't stay fresh as long, red teas retain a pleasant taste over long periods.
 In China, merchants viewed black tea as an inferior export product, and most people enjoyed green teas.
 It wasn't until relatively recently that quality black teas started gaining popularity in China.

 • Pu-erh Tea

-Pu-erh teas have an ancient history of over 2000 years.
+Pu-erh teas (普洱) have an ancient history of over 2000 years.
 Pu-erh is a kind of fermented tea common in China.
-It's a geographically specific product, which means farmers can only produce it in Yunnan, China.
-Although tea leaves for pu-erh tea are grown and collected in the neighboring regions such as Burma, Vietnam, and even Thailand.
-It is a Chinese fermented tea that is fully oxidized.
-Pu-erh has a strong, robust, sometimes bitter taste that takes a while to get used to for some.
-However, it's a tea that is often complex and therefore interesting, and has been used in Traditional Chinese Medicine for centuries, and is excellent for digestion.
+It's a geographically specific product, so farmers can only produce it in Yunnan, China.
+Although tea leaves for pu-erh tea are grown and collected in the neighboring regions such as Burma, Vietnam, and even Thailand, they don't have the right to be called "pu-erh".
+It is a Chinese fermented tea with a strong, robust, sometimes bitter taste that might take a while to get used to.
+However, it's a complex and exciting tea that has been used in Traditional Chinese Medicine for centuries and is excellent for digestion.

 • Liu Bao Tea and other Hei Cha

-Liu Bao Hei Cha is a unique tea category.
-It's most similar to pu-erh, however still different.
-Thus, we should mention them as separate categories altogether.
-The most significant difference is that, unlike pu-erh, hei cha is only semi-fermented.
+Hei cha (黑茶) is a post-fermented type of tea.
+This means that fermentation is still ongoing even after the completion of the production process.
 This tea dates back hundreds of years and has excellent medicinal properties.
 Furthermore, it's sweet, nutty, mellow, and easy to prepare!
 A traditional hei cha preparation method is boiling the tea leaves.

 Tisanes are what we also call herbal teas or herbal blends.
-These aren't tea leaves derived from camellia sinensis but various herbs, fruits, and rooibos, among others.
+These aren't tea leaves derived from camellia sinensis but various herbs, fruits, and rooibos.

 • Tisane vs. Tea